NikolayRag/svg2gcode_ggen/README.md

 In addition to being strings, **shapePre**, **shapeIn** and **shapeOut** passed can be hook functions to generate inline:

 * **shapePre(currentSvgElement)**
-    called once, inlined before starting point of each sub-shape
+    Called once, inlined before starting point of each sub-shape.
+    May return False to skip shape entirely.

 * **shapeIn(currentSvgElement, pointZero)**
-    called for each sub-shape, inlined after starting point
+    Called for each sub-shape, inlined after starting point

 * **shapeOut(currentSvgElement, [[shapePointsList, ..], shapeId])**
-    called for each sub-shape and inlined after last point
+    Called for each sub-shape and inlined after last point

 ```python